Arcus92/minecraft-web-exporter/README.md

 ## Installation

 - Install the [.NET 5 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/5.0) for Window
-- Checkout the the code via `git` or download the zip archive and extract it.
+- Checkout the code via `git` or download the zip archive and extract it.
 - Open a terminal, navigate to the project directory and run `dotnet publish -c Release`.
 - You find the binaries in `MinecraftWebExporter\bin\Release\net5.0\publish`.